-When the ball drops on Dec.
-31, time will be on our collective mind.
+When the ball drops tonight, time will be on our collective mind.

-All you time aficionados will probably note that the ball will drop a few seconds too late or too early.
+Astronomers can measure such temporal milestones with incredible accuracy, of course.
+Time aficionados will probably note that the ball will drop a second or two too late or too early.
 It always does.

 In fact, astronomers invented time, or at least our way of measuring its passage.
 Time and astronomy are thus inextricably intertwined, much to the detriment of time, I am sorry to say.
-The year, for example, is determined by a single orbit of the Earth around the sun, about 365.25 days.
+A single orbit of the Earth around the sun, for example, determines the year, about 365.25 days.

 The “moonth, ” or “month” as you Earthlings call it, was originally measured by the orbit of the moon around the Earth.
 A set of lunar phases, the ancient way of determining a month, takes about 29.5305882 days.
 The trouble comes because 29.5305882 days doesn’t divide evenly into the 365.25-day year.
 We simply can’t have months of equal days.
 Also, what do we do with that pesky .25 of a day when we measure out the year on a calendar?

-The logical time to begin the calendar year is on the first day of spring, when the world begins to come alive again after its winter dormancy.
+The logical time to begin the calendar year is when the world begins to come alive again after its winter dormancy, that is, on the first day of spring.
 In fact, the ancient Romans, from whom we get our basic calendar, began the year in March.

-The Roman calendar was only 355 days long, in other words, 12 months of, on average, 29.58 days each — pretty close if all you care about is the length of the month.
+The Roman calendar was only 355 days long, i.e., 12 months of, on average, 29.58 days each — pretty close if all you care about is the length of the month.
 Unfortunately, that left the problem of that 365-day solar year.

-Thus, the priest-astronomers who were in charge of the calendar periodically added an extra month after February 23.
-The trouble was that they often did so for political reasons.
-If some favored bureaucrat wanted to lengthen his term in office, the priests would add a month.
+Thus, the priest-astronomers who were in charge of the calendar periodically added an extra month after Feb.
+23. The trouble was that they often did so arbitrarily (mostly if some powerful bureaucrat wanted to lengthen his term in office by a month).

 To eliminate future problems, the wise Julius standardized the year at 365.25 days, adding a leap day every four years.
-Unfortunately, the solar year is actually 365.242199 days.
+But there was another problem.
+The solar year is actually 365.242199 days.
 Julius’s year was 11 minutes and 14 seconds too long.

 The extra 11 minutes may not seem like much, but they add up over the centuries.
 By 1582, the first day of spring was 10 days removed from the traditional date of March 21.